joshalbrecht/memdam/README.md

 MEMory DA(e)Mon.
 A background process for archiving and serving all data about yourself.

+#TODO: needs massive reorganization of stuff into a few different readmes

+#general rule: prefer duplicate insertion of the same event where possible, since the insertion itself is idempotent and it should be exactly the same
+#general rule: collectors often generate a wide variety of namespaces
+#and should mostly be grouped by the actual collect (individual data can be turned on and off in the configuration)

 all events have a namespace, according to this standard:
     datatype.device or datatype.service
     device data types are encourage to include a device_text_fts field (same for services)